leungcalvin/graspy/README.md

 rmixextract
 jj2lsj
 rlevels
+rcsfzerofirst
+rmixaccumulate
 ```
 In addition, an `initialize()` function is provided to create new working directories.
-A sample calculation has been provided in `singlet-triplet.py`, demonstrating how a formerly complex calculation with many GRASP steps and many shell scripts can be consolidated into a single `.py` file.
+A sample calculation has been provided in `singlet-triplet.py`, in which we calculate the $.^3P_1$ levels and $.^1P_1^\circ$ levels of neutral ytterbium, demonstrating how a formerly complex calculation with many shell scripts can be consolidated into a single `.py` script.

 ## Acknowledgments
 This program was developed by Calvin Leung, with significant input from Alex Ozdemir and Joonseok Hur.
 If you use this tool in your work, please mention it.
 Feel free to contact us with any questions or requests.